The Spice Train

 For the chicken:

-The chicken is ready when its internal temperature registers 165 degrees F. and that should take about 10 minutes.
+3. Grill the chicken until its internal temperature registers 165 degrees F. (about 10 minutes.)
 Set aside to cool a bit.

 For the salad: